 Preclinical results shown below demonstrate that PXL065 and pioglitazone normalize elevated VLCFA levels in patient derived cells, and that an increase in the compensatory transporter ABCD2 may be involved.
 In vivo in the ABCD1 mouse, PXL065 also produced substantial reductions in elevated VLCFA in plasma, brain, and in the spinal cord; these effects were greater than observed with pioglitazone, the parent compound studied at the same dose.
 Additional experimental results included an observed improvement in neural histology and neuro-behavior in ABCD1 null mice following chronic PXL065 treatment.

-Recent clinical results reported by Minoryx with a related molecule, Leriglitazone, also support the potential utility of D-TZDs and PXL065 in particular in ALD.
+Recent clinical results reported by the biotechnology company Minoryx with a related molecule, Leriglitazone, also support the potential utility of D-TZDs and PXL065 in particular in ALD.
 Although the Leriglitazone trial did not meet its primary endpoint, several signs of efficacy were observed as shown below.
 However, unlike PXL065, Leriglitazone is a potent PPARγ agonist and produces weight gain and edema.
 PXL065 is designed to avoid significant weight gain or edema (based on dialing out PPARγ action) and has the potential for greater efficacy.